 Purpose of this Privacy and Security Notice

-This Privacy and Security Notice aims to provide our business customers or potential business customers (our “Clients”), and their authorised users (“you”), with information about how we collect and process personal information in connection with the provision of our Platform Services to our Clients (in the case of our potential business customers being the access to a demonstration version of our Platform for demonstration purposes).Members of the public
+This Privacy and Security Notice aims to provide other legal entities with the Bosch group and Bosch group business customers or potential business customers (“Clients”), and their authorised users (“you”), with information about how we collect and process personal information in connection with the provision of our Platform Services to Clients (in the case of our potential business customers being the access to a demonstration version of our Platform for demonstration purposes).If you are a member of the public

 , which considers our broader use of real-world driving footage in greater detail.